ElixirTeSS/TeSS/CONTRIBUTING.md

 Ensure your code is completely covered by test cases.
 Read through some existing tests to get an idea of how your code could be tested.

 TeSS has an extensive test suite and aims to have as close to 100% test coverage as possible.
-Run the existing TeSS test suite to check your change has not broken any existing code as:
+Run the existing TeSS test suite to check your change has not broken any existing code:

 ```
 bundle exec rails test